Rise (RISE) Price Reaches $0.0019 on Top Exchanges

 Buying and Selling Rise

-It is usually not presently possible to buy alternative cryptocurrencies such as Rise directly using US dollars.
-Investors seeking to acquire Rise should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Coinbase, GDAX or Gemini.
+It is usually not currently possible to buy alternative cryptocurrencies such as Rise directly using U.S. dollars.
+Investors seeking to acquire Rise should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Gemini, Coinbase or Changelly.
 Investors can then use their newly-acquired Bitcoin or Ethereum to buy Rise using one of the aforementioned exchanges.

 Receive News & Updates for Rise Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Rise and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.